sagefy/sagefy/docs/pages/survey_of_learning_research.md

 - SH 28: Diagnostic assessment effectively identifies areas of missing or inappropriate prior knowledge.
 Authors also suggest concept inventory type of questions during diagnostic assessment.
 - SH 86: Keep the level of challenge appriopriate to the learner to keep learners motivated.
 Preassessment can help identify the correct level of challenge.
 - SH 28: Diagnostic assessment can help to channel and activate existing prior knowledge, find areas of weaknesses, and to identity inappropriate and inaccurate existing knowledge.
+- SH 145: A diagnostic assessment helps to support deliberate practice by providing the right level of challenge.

 **Question**: _What are the best types of diagnostic assessments?_